Sunday, July 9, 2017

 4. Accessorize the space using the color you choose from the art, along with other neutrals

-5. Use a variety of textures when you choose your accessories; cloth, wood, ceramic, glass,
+5. Use a variety of textures when you select your accessories: cloth, wood, ceramic, glass,

-The next time you decorate a room, put your funk on and give it a try.
+The next time you decorate a room, put your funk on and try it.

 11 comments: